bright/new-www/_posts/2017-11-05-http-request-logging-in-node.md

 app.use(logRequestStart)
 ```

-Note we now attach a function as a subscriber for `finish` event emitted by our HTTP response object.
+Note we now attach a function as a subscriber to `finish` event emitted by our HTTP response object.
 It logs the status code and message (`200 OK`, `404 Not Found` etc.) and the length of the response body.
 Although it might be tempting initially to log the whole response data, it will normally be too long to be useful and might not be welcomed by our privacy savvy users if we keep their private data included in the responses in the plain text logs.
 And if we're only interested in the general outcome of our request, we should better communicate it [via HTTP status code](http://racksburg.com/choosing-an-http-status-code/), anyway.

 ## When the request is finished?

 The code above has (at least) one problem.
 Not all the responses actually finish - when the request is aborted by the client or internal unhandled error is thrown, `ServerResponse` emits `close` and `error` events accordingly, instead, and we should also subscribe on them.
-The culprit here is, though, we can't expect `res.statusCode` to be set properly in these cases.
+The problem here is, though, we can't expect `res.statusCode` to be set properly in these cases.
 This itself is rather obvious, given the fact that the processing was abruptly interrupted for some reason.
 What is surprising, though, is that when we actually read it anyway, for example assuming that `statusCode` will be undefined or falsy, we get `200` (success status code) instead.
-This tricked us in the past, because if we logged it as-is, when reading the logs afterwards we might overlook the fact that the request definitely wasn't that successful.
+This tricked us in the past because if we logged it as-is, while reading the logs afterwards we might overlook the fact that the request definitely wasn't that successful.
 I'd argue that this was a rather strange design decision of Node's `http` module creators to set the `statusCode` to 200 initially and let it be overwritten in case of unsuccessful responses - if the outcome is not yet known, it should not falsely indicate it is successful.

 The code that handles these cases correctly might look as follows: